 The workshop will be held on Thursday and Friday, April 5 & 6, 10 a.m. to 3 p.m, at the new Farm Credit East offices, 7397 State Highway 80, north of Cooperstown.
 The cost is $95 per farm, allowing two people per farm.
 Additional farm team members are $60 each, and are encouraged to attend.
 Lunch and all workshop materials are included.

-Pre-registration is required by Friday, March 30.
+Pre-registration is required by Monday, April 2.
 Space may be limited as this program is being offered to farms throughout the Mohawk Valley Economic Development District, including (but not limited to) Oneida, Herkimer, Otsego, Schoharie, Fulton, Montgomery, Chenango, and Delaware Counties.
-Space will be available on a first come, first served basis..
+Late registrations will be considered on a first come, first served basis.
+Please call to confirm.

 Principal presenters are curriculum co-developers, Carrie Johnson, Ph.D., and Ashley Ueckert, both Extension Specialists at NDSU.
 Additional presenters include tax and finance consultants from Farm Credit East, who will outline succession planning services, and Jerry Cosgrove, Farm Legacy Director at the American Farmland Trust, who will highlight Conservation Options in Farm Estate Planning.